When to Stop Testing? Testing Exit Criteria Decision

 • Total cover 180 Scenarios covered.

-Should you stop here?
+Should we stop here?

 • Scenarios are not executed completely.